Hiring physicians is handled directly by GIM.

 VA Puget Sound Health Care System (VAPSHCS)

-Daytime hospitalists will work as a hospitalist on the Purple team (primarily direct patient care, also inpatient medicine consults and triage/transfer of Veterans from outside hospitals), in addition to medicine attending on the resident teaching services.
+Daytime hospitalists will work on the Purple team (duties include direct patient care, triage, medicine consultation, and teaching trainees) as well as medicine attending on the resident teaching services.

 Nocturnists will work on the Night Medicine Service, which provides night coverage for the Hospital Medicine Service, including the Medical Intensive Care Unit.
-The Night Medicine team includes two attending physicians, plus an internal medicine senior resident and intern allowing for regular teaching opportunities.
+The Night Medicine team includes one attending physician plus an internal medicine senior resident allowing for one-on-one teaching opportunities.

-For more information or questions, please send an email to Pearlie Tapang Quint, GIM Academic HR Manager.
+For more information or questions, please send an email to Rebekah Zaharia, GIM Academic HR Manager.